 - The second component is the average accounts receivables.
 To find out the average accounts receivables (net), we need to consider two elements – Accounts Receivables (Opening) Accounts Receivables (Closing) and find the average of the two.

 Here’s a simple example to illustrate this concept

 - Accounts Receivables (Closing) – $60,000

-Find out the Accounts Receivables Turnover Formula.
+Find out the Accounts Receivables Turnover Ratio.

 In the above example, we have all the information available.

 First, we will find out the average accounts receivables (net).